Amazon RDS: Architecting Managed Relational Databases on AWS

 ConceptDescription

-DB InstanceManaged database server with compute, storage, and networking.
-It's the main RDS component - similar to an EC2 specialized for databases
+DB InstanceA managed database server encompassing compute, storage, and networking — the foundational unit of RDS, analogous to an EC2 instance specialized for database workloads

-Allocated StorageDisk space assigned to the DB.
-Minimum 20 GB (gp3), maximum 64 TB.
-Can grow automatically with storage autoscaling
+Allocated StorageDisk capacity assigned to the instance.
+Minimum 20 GB for gp3, maximum 64 TB.
+Storage autoscaling enables automatic growth when thresholds are reached

-Automated BackupDaily full snapshot + continuous transaction logs every 5 minutes.
-Enables point-in-time recovery within the retention period (1-35 days)
+Automated BackupA daily full snapshot combined with continuous transaction log capture every 5 minutes, enabling point-in-time recovery within the configured retention period of 1 to 35 days

-Backup Retention PeriodDays RDS retains automated backups.
-Default 7 days, maximum 35 days.
-Backups free up to DB size, then $0.095/GB-month
+Backup Retention PeriodThe number of days RDS retains automated backups.
+Default is 7 days, maximum is 35 days.
+Backup storage is free up to the DB instance size, then billed at $0.095 per GB-month

-DB Subnet GroupSet of subnets where RDS can launch DB instances.
-Minimum 2 subnets in different AZs (for Multi-AZ support)
+DB Subnet GroupA collection of subnets across which RDS can launch instances.
+A minimum of 2 subnets in different Availability Zones is required for Multi-AZ support

-Engine VersionSpecific DB engine version (e.g., PostgreSQL 15.4).
-AWS handles minor version upgrades automatically, major versions require manual upgrade
+Engine VersionThe specific database engine version, such as PostgreSQL 15.4.
+AWS handles minor version upgrades automatically, while major version upgrades require manual initiation

 Essential AWS CLI Commands